AzureAD/microsoft-authentication-library-for-js/lib/msal-node/apiReport/msal-node.api.md

 import { AuthError } from '@azure/msal-common';
 import { AuthErrorMessage } from '@azure/msal-common';
 import { AuthorityMetadataEntity } from '@azure/msal-common';
-import { AuthorizationCodeRequest as AuthorizationCodeRequest_2 } from '@azure/msal-common';
-import { AuthorizationUrlRequest as AuthorizationUrlRequest_2 } from '@azure/msal-common';
 import { BaseAuthRequest } from '@azure/msal-common';
 import { CacheManager } from '@azure/msal-common';
 import { ClientAuthError } from '@azure/msal-common';